arsy786/spring-security-tutorials/README.md

 }
 ```

-NOTE: To use Spring security with Spring Data JPA and Hibernate, we need to supply a DaoAuthenticationProvider which requires UserDetailsService and PasswordEncoder.
+NOTE: To use Spring Security with Spring Data JPA and Hibernate, we need to supply a DaoAuthenticationProvider which requires UserDetailsService and PasswordEncoder.

 Link to: [Spring Boot Security Authentication with JPA, Hibernate and MySQL (CodeJava)](https://www.codejava.net/frameworks/spring-boot/spring-boot-security-authentication-with-jpa-hibernate-and-mysql)
 <br>